pulmonary arterial hypertension

 How is pulmonary arterial hypertension treated?

-The goals of treatment for patients with pulmonary arterial hypertension
+The goals of treatment for patients with pulmonary arterial hypertension (PAH) are to:

 These treatments include:

 You may need oxygen therapy if the level of oxygen in your blood is low.
 Oxygen is usually given through nasal prongs or a mask.
 Over time, you may need oxygen around the clock.